Lift Chairs for the Elderly? Should You Buy One? Consider This First

-You’ll keep your body more active and physically fit if you use what God gave you 😉
+If your loved one or yourself needs help, ask someone to stand by you for safety.
+You’ll keep your body more active and physically fit if you use it.

 If you can safely get in and out of a recliner chair, walk stairs, and walk with as little restriction as possible, then do it.

-However, if you are having trouble getting safely in and out of your recliner chair, a bed, whatever, take a look at my video and review the basic sit to stand body mechanics.
+However, if you are having trouble getting safely in and out of your recliner chair, take a look at my video and review the basic sit to stand body mechanics.

-If you take a little time to practice good mechanics with the sit to stand transfers each day (give yourself 10-15 minutes of continual practice), you might be surprised at how easy it is to get around again.
+If you take a little time to practice good mechanics with these transfers each day (give yourself 10-15 minutes of continual practice), you might be surprised at how easy it is to get around again.

 If getting in and out of a recliner chair causes increased pain..

 You are unable to complete daily tasks because you don’t have the energy, then a recliner lift chair would be perfectly appropriate.

 That’s when these devises can greatly benefit the quality of our lives.
 It all depends on what stage your at physically in life.

 Power Recliner Chairs and Therapy: